 This site is a fitting tribute to the Lodge’s work over the 70 years and stands as a living testimony to the people it helped.

 Deutsche Bank believes it has an exceptional opportunity and, indeed, a responsibility to make a substantial contribution to the communities in which it operates.
 As a force for social good, Deutsche Bank’s corporate citizenship programmes open up opportunities for those in society whose circumstances are disadvantaged, but have a desire to improve their situation.

-In the UK alone, investments of over £3m are made each year to support the activities of around 50 different partner organisations and volunteering opportunities for over 1,200 employees are brokered.
-The bank's programmes are all geared towards raising aspirations, building confidence, creating opportunities and breaking down barriers for some of the most disadvantaged individuals in society
+In the UK alone, investments of over £3 million are made each year to support the activities of around 50 different partner organisations and volunteering opportunities for over 1,200 employees are brokered.
+The bank’s programmes are all geared towards raising aspirations, building confidence, creating opportunities and breaking down barriers for some of the most disadvantaged individuals in society.

 The Shoresh Charitable Trust